 Can anti-wrinkle creams make you age faster?

 Probably not.
 Scientific evidence says these ingredients will have a modest effect at best.
-But not all cosmetic companies feel the need to prove their products deliver on the promises they make, so the truth is a bit harder to get to.
+But not all cosmetic companies must prove their products deliver on their promises, so the truth is a bit harder to get to.
 80% of visible facial aging is caused by the sun.
 So the best anti-aging product of all may be this.

 How do wrinkles form?